File the Child Guardianship Papers

 If the parents will not agree to make you the guardian, you can file papers to go to court and ask the judge to appoint you as the guardian.
 There are a number of forms you must fill out to open a case.
 The forms will tell the judge about you, anyone who wants to be a co-guardian with you, the children you are asking to be the guardian over, their parents, and why the guardianship is needed.
 Read on for more information about the forms you must complete and how to open a case.

 You can attend a FREE GUARDIANSHIP CLASS where you can learn the basics of guardianship law and the court procedures.
-Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 You'll receive a class manual and some great tips to help you represent yourself.
 Visit Free Classes for more information.

 Guardianship cases can be difficult to navigate on your own.
 There are many court rules and requirements you must follow to succeed in a guardianship case.
 If you do not follow the rules and requirements, your case could be delayed or even dismissed!